yetmorecode/proline-resource-editor/doc/format.md

 ## General Structure

-The different resources with a single file a referenced directly by the executable, leaving the file itself without any map of itself.
-It is impossible to reconstruct the resource files without reverse engineering the offsets of different resources within the executable.
+The different resources within a single file a referenced directly by the executable, leaving the file itself without any map of itself.
+It is impossible to reconstruct the resource files without reverse engineering the offsets of different resources from the game executable.
+However, it's not too hard to make sense of them.

 So far I've seen three different resource types used: